mattermost-community/mattermost-plugin-link-filter/README.md

 ### Usage

-You can edit the allowed portocol list in **System Console > Plugins > Profanity Filter > Allowed Protocols list**.
+You can edit the plugin configuration in **System Console > Plugins > Embedded Link Filter***
+* **Allowed Protocols list**.<br>
+  This denotes the list of protocols to allow, separated by commas.<br/>
  For example, `http,https` will allow messages with links like `https://github.com` or `http://github.com` but reject posts containing links like `s3://YourS3Bucket/dir/filename.filetype`.

+* **Warning Message**.<br>
+  This denotes the message that is shown when a post is rejected.

+* **Reject Plain Links**.<br>
+  This is a boolean option.
+If set the plugin will also filter posts containing plain text links like `http://www.google.com` in addition to filtering embedded text links.